MichaelZaugg/OpenSteamController-Continued/README.md

 controller, consider spending the extra money and get a Pro Controller (it really is worth it).

-Finally note that I say all of this with the hope of not discouraging anyone.
+Finally note that [we] say all of this with the hope of not discouraging anyone.
 Please dive in and get your hands dirty.
 Just please be aware that there is a (hopefully) very small, but non-zero, chance that a mistake could lead to bricked or broken hardware.